Abandoned & Little-Known Airfields:

 taken by the Colorado County CAP Composite Squadron (courtesy of Troy Millican).

-The site of the original Columbus Municipal Airport is located west of the intersection of Route 71F & Braden Lane.
+The original Columbus Municipal Airport site is located west of the intersection of Route 71F & Braden Lane.

 Thanks to David Brooks for locating this airfield.